 Bacteria become resistant to antibiotics by losing specific target structure for the antibiotics for several generations and never get back these target structure.

-Bacteria infect such a site of host tissue, where bacteria can’t enter the cells of that tissue, or bacteria are excluded from that site of the tissue or are not active.
+Bacteria infect such a site of host tissue, where bacteria can’t enter the cells of that tissue.
+In some cases, bacteria are excluded from that site of the tissue or are not active.

 10. Transfer of antimicrobial transfer gene: